-- 6. Community supervision is an opportunity, the success of which is dependent upon a sexual offender's willingness and ability to cooperate with treatment and supervision, and be accountable for their behaviors.
-Accordingly, members of the Community Supervision Team should employ practices designed to maximize offender participation and accountability.
-23 - 7.
-Treatment and supervision are most effective when they are individualized, and incorporate evidence-based and research informed practices.24 - 8.
+- 7. Treatment and supervision are most effective when they are individualized, and incorporate evidence-based and research informed practices.30 - 8.
 Risk for future sexual offending varies and may increase or decrease.
-The intensity and duration of treatment and supervision should respond to these variations in risk.25
+The intensity and duration of treatment and supervision should respond to these variations in risk.31